 So, what skills do you need to be a life coach?
 What personal traits are necessary to become a successful life coach?

 Individuals who want to become a life coach are usually supportive, caring, positive, good at communicating, patient, and compassionate.
-If you have got these traits or are confident you can improve on any of these skills to help others, then you are in the right place.
+If you have got these traits or are confident you can improve on any of these skills to help others, then life coaching is a fantastic career choice for you.

 The length depends on the program you decide to take.
 Many certifications fall anywhere between 16 to 100 hours.
 This could mean one weekend or several weeks or months of training and classes.
 Fortunately, many life coach programs are also available online, meaning you can complete your life coach certification from anywhere.